polymorpher/aliaslda/README.md

 Slides (with presentation captions), presented at KDD 2014 conference, is available [here](https://storage.googleapis.com/aliaslda/kdd2014talk.pdf).
 The slide themselves are kindly created by Alex Smola two days before the presentation, to help me focus on the presentation process itself.

-The source code is identical to what was used in the original experiments, except for a CMake + CLion project wrapper, and a small bug fix on SparseLDA.
-The bug has resulted topics with documented-count 1 being sampled slightly incorrectly, a consequence of code over-optimisation.
+The source code is identical to what was used in the original experiments, except for

+1. a CMake + CLion project wrapper
+2. a small patch on SparseLDA, to fix a bug.

+With the bug, topics with documented-count 1 are sampled slightly incorrectly.

 In the paper, the effect is visible in the experiment results: SparseLDA has slightly higher perplexity after convergence than AliasLDA.

-It can be verified that the sampling speed of SparseLDA are the same before and after fixing this bug, therefore all results in the paper still hold.
+However, it can be verified that the sampling speed of SparseLDA are the same before and after this patch, therefore all results in the paper still hold.

 Q&A
 =========